 Yes, Le Creuset can go from the refrigerator to a stovetop providing the oven and its ingredients have cooled down enough to prevent “Thermal Shock”.

 Can You Put a Cast Iron Dutch Oven in the Refrigerator?

-Yes, you can put a cast-iron Dutch oven in the refrigerator.
+Yes, providing it is an enamel-coated cast-iron Dutch oven it can go in the refrigerator.

 Final Thoughts – Can a Dutch Oven Go in the Refrigerator?

 Any problems that might – or ever do – emerge under these circumstances are normally associated with an unseasoned or neglected Dutch oven.